Our Farmhouse in the City has a couple new additions too cute not to share.

-My daughter and I share a life.
+My daughter and I share life.
 It is our life.
-And like any partner I tend to ask her before making momentous changes.
+And like any partner, I tend to ask her before making momentous changes.
 The fact is, she loves our home.
 Our area and her school.
 She loves living a mile from her grandparents and 4 miles from her favorite cousins.
 So here we are.

 Here I am.

 It is not to say that I am not happy here, I absolutely am.
-I feel blessed to be in a small pocket of California with a great home, a larger space then most on a quiet country style street.
+I feel blessed to be in a small pocket of California with a great home, a larger space than most on a quiet country-style street.
 It is our home.
 And here we have created quite a life.
 But the truth be told my heart is set on a farm and though this is not exactly a farm as size goes, I find that there is enough space here to create a small version of the one in my dreams.

 I also believe that God knows what it is we NEED and want before we do.

 So it is Spring time on our mini farm and with that comes many trips to the local tractor supply for things like chicken feed, bird netting, and the oh-so-needed pest control spray.
 As you may know, it also means the arrival of sweet baby chicks and ducks.
 Each time we enter the store the sound of them lures us over.

 With the desire to add to our little farm/homestead we both agreed, ducks would be a lovely addition.
 Their small webbed feet and fuzziness are hard to pass up.